OutSystems/docs-support/src/enterprise/maintenance/allowlist-cloud-servers/allowlist-cloud-servers.md

 ---
 summary: How to obtain the addresses of your OutSystems Cloud servers to allowlist on your firewall.
+Please note we recently replaced the term whitelist with allowlist across all OutSystems documentation.
 tags: support-Cloud_Platform; support-Cloud_Platform-featured
 ---